cloudfoundry/docs-dev-guide/services/user-provided.html.md

 Creating service mydb...
 OK
 </pre>

+Now when you list the available services, you will see the new service you created.

 <pre class="terminal">
 $ cf services
 Getting services in test...
 OK

-name               service         provider     version   plan        bound apps cleardb-28472      cleardb         cleardb      n/a       spark       none blazemeter-78fb4   blazemeter      blazemeter   n/a       free-tier   none mydb               user-provided   n/a          n/a       n/a         none
+name               service         provider     version   plan        bound apps mydb               user-provided   n/a          n/a       n/a         none
 </pre>

-After binding a user-provided service instance and restarting your app, you'll find that the [VCAP_SERVICES](../deploy-apps/environment-variable.html) will be updated with your credentials.
+After binding a user-provided service instance and restarting your app, you'll find that  [VCAP_SERVICES](../deploy-apps/environment-variable.html) will be updated with your credentials.

 ~~~
 {